-Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline careers?
-Has the college considered how it more immediate economic needs?
-For critical program courses, does the college college used to improve overall student succes.
-Does the college proactively partner with fe and career interests and develop viable pla can help underrepresented st ge disaggregate enrollment, p ccess in these courses? reder high schools that serve ns for college?
-Are dual enroll needs students are disproportionately enrolled in sudents raise their educational and career expectat pass rate, and subsequent success data by student predominantly underrepresented and high needs s ment opportunities made available to high school ams for students in adult basic skills programs?
-Progress to date: ions while at the same time meeting their characteristics?
-What strategies has the tudents to help students explore academic ENTER A PROGRAM PATHWAY a.
-Every new student is helped to explore career/college options, choose a program of study, and develop a full-program plan as soon as possible.
-Not systematic Planning to scale Scaling in progress At scale The Counseling department has made enhancements to their Group Counseling Sessions for new students.
+Guided Pathways Essential Practices Scale of Adoption at Our College Progress to Date Implementing Practice (If Scaling in Progress or At Scale, please indicate which term (e.g., fall 2015) the college first reached this point) Next Steps Toward Implementing Practice at Scale & Timeline Equity Considerations in Area 2: Does the college assess whether historically underrepresented and high needs students are disproportionately enrolled in programs that lead to lower remuneration careers?
+Has the college considered how it can help underrepresented students raise their educational and career expectations while at the same time meeting their more immediate economic needs?
+For critical program courses, does the college disaggregate enrollment, pass rate, and subsequent success data by student characteristics?
+What strategies has the college used to improve overall student success in these courses?
+Does the college proactively partner with feeder high schools that serve predominantly underrepresented and high needs students to help students explore academ and career interests and develop viable plans for college?
+Are dual enrollment opportunities made available to high school students who are deemed "not yet college ready"?
+Is the college building bridges to high-opportunity college programs for students in adult basic skills programs?
+2. HELPING STUDENTS CHOOSE AND Not occurring Progress to date: Next steps: a.
+Every new student is helped to explore career/college options, choose a program of study, and develop a full-program plan as soon as possible. □ Not systematic □ Planning to scale □ Scaling in progress □ At scale The Counseling department has made enhancements to their Group Counseling Sessions for new students.
 The sessions are now themed and will correlate with our Guided Pathway clusters once adopted.
-The First Year Experience (FYE) Program requires that students take the MBTI and participate in workshops to review their inventory results related to career/major selection.
+Ventura College has increased opportunities for student to explore career and major interests through venues such as formal career assessments, increased career and student success courses, and the First Year Experience (FYE) program.
 FYE includes a Parent Orientation component to help parents understand how to support their students transition to college.
 Several of the VC Counselors and student services classified professionals were certified in the Meyers-Briggs Type Indicator.
 Pilot all new students taking COUN class with career assessment/ exploration and study skills best practices.
 Pilot triage services to support students identified through Starfish Early Alert mechanisms (and perhaps Pirates Cove).
 Develop new systems in Banner regarding access/retrieval of student HS GPA/placement data.
 Student Information System: Use Star Fish as a stop gap as we develop new systems in Banner to provide Counselors streamlined access to student info (HS GPA/placement status, etc.).
-Timeline for implementing next steps: To be completed Fall 2019
+Timeline for implementing next steps: To be completed Fall 2019 Term, if at scale or scaling .